 – VKM again defeated Christy Hemme’s Damaja and Basham at the 2007 Victory Road PPV.

 – Kip James was released by TNA in December 2009.

-– In late 2012, he was hired by WWE as a developmental trainer.
+– In December 2012, Gunn was hired as a developmental trainer for WWE.

 – On March 4, 2013, Gunn wrestled his first televised WWE match in a decade, teaming with Road Dogg to defeat Primo & Epico.